MyTooliT/ICOc/Documentation/Development.md

 #### STU Test

-1. Call the command `test-stu` (or `test-stu -k eeprom -k connect` when you want to skip the flash test) for a working STU
+1. Call the command `test-stu` (or `test-stu -k eeprom -k connection` when you want to skip the flash test) for a working STU
 2. Wait for the command execution
 3. Check that the command shows no error messages
 4. Open the PDF report (`STU Test.pdf`) in the repository root and make sure that it includes the correct test data